 In urban Austria, big cities like Vienna it will be easier to live without German.
 However, you need to understand that you are missing a huge part of the experience.

 If you only speak English, outside tourist zones you will always be viewed as some kind of colonial power forcing everyone to speak badly learned school English and turning even trivial social events, like a short chat at the bakery, into an embarrassing situation for everyone involved.

-Each time you in a group of people, where the majority is Austrian, expect to hear them speaking German, they won’t communicate all the time on English because of you!
-Unless you move here with some solid level of german language, you are going to face some serious, serious loneliness.
+Each time you are in a group of people, where the majority is Austrian, expect to hear them speaking German.
+They won’t communicate all the time in English because of you!
+Unless you move here with some solid level of the German language, you are going to face some serious, serious loneliness.